 As previously disclosed, on January 24, 2022, the Company received written notice from Nasdaq indicating that the Company was not in compliance with the \$1.00 minimum bid price requirement for continued listing on the Nasdaq Global Market, as set forth in Nasdaq Listing Rule 5450(a)(1).
 The Company was given until July 25, 2022, to regain compliance with the minimum bid price requirement.
-In response, the Company submitted an application to transfer the listing of its common stock from the Nasdaq Global Market to the Nasdaq Capital Market.
+In response, the Company submitted an application to transfer the listing of its common stock from the Nasdaq Global Market.